falkr/iik-edu/pages/referansegruppe-studenter.md

 ## Information to Students

-We have collected information relevant for the students in reference groups [on this separate page](referansegruppe-studenter.html).
-Just provide the link to this page to the students.
+Inform students in the reference group about the [tasks of a reference group](https://innsida.ntnu.no/wiki/-/wiki/Norsk/referansegruppe+-+kvalitetssikring+av+utdanning), or show them the following video.

+---
+type: video
+video: geSMQozDkAE
+caption: "Video explaining reference groups to students."
+---

 ## Reference Group Meetings